svrxjs/svrx-docs/en/guide/examples.md

 # Examples

-Thanks to the plugin system, now we can easily add plugins to most projects to simplify our development process.
+ we can easily add plugins to most projects to simplify our development process.

 Here are some examples of how to use `svrx` and some common plugins, hope it helps.